CDCgov/NEDSS-Modernization/libs/event-schema/README.md

 # Event-Schema

-Library that contains message based event classes usseful for Kafka event based comminucation between the modernization-api and patient-listener projects.
-Also contains useful classes for comminucation between modernization-api and mondernization-ui
+Library that contains message based event classes usseful for Kafka event based communication between the modernization-api and patient-listener projects.
+Also contains useful classes for communication between modernization-api and modernization-ui

 ## About

-The database-entities library is currently being used by both  the mondernization-api and patient-listener projects Some packages to note include:
+The database-entities library is currently being used by both  the modernization-api and patient-listener projects Some packages to note include:

 - gov.cdc.nbs.message - Contains classes useful for event based kafka communicaiton.
 - gov.cdc.nbs.message.enums - Contains enums related to patient biography information.